 Menu

-Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government Agencies Courts & Legal Systems Crimes & Fines Victims Covid-19 & The Law Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search
+Housing & Communities Planning for the Future Death & Estates Health Older Adults Consumer Protection Non-Profit Organizations & Charities Debts & Credit Government & Government Agencies Courts & Legal Systems Crimes & Fines Victims Resources for Teachers Legal Information for Newcomers Family Law Saskatchewan Workplace Sexual Harassment (SHIFT) About PLEA Contact Us Search

 Estate Costs

 An estate is responsible for paying all costs of administering the estate.
 The costs that must be paid will vary depending on the estate.
-If there is a dispute the court can review all the costs charged to the estate to see if they have been calculated correctly.
+If there is a dispute, the court can review all the costs charged to the estate to see if they have been calculated correctly.

 Court Costs (Probate Fees)